jvcasill/defense/index.md

 4. What is the temporal relationship between production and perception with regard to category formation?
 5. Do LLs shift between language specific perceptual systems?
-6. What is the role of input with regard to accurately and efficiently acquiring a novel speech sound?
+6. What is the role of input and L1/L2 use with regard to accurately and efficiently acquiring a novel speech sound?

 ---